 A friend and fellow cancer patient has entered hospice.
 I am in shock.

-My friend was in hospice care for two days before passing away.
+My friend was in hospice care for two days before passing away from metastatic breast cancer.
 I wasn’t ready for this.

 A Final Word On Risk Factors

 One last vent about getting breast cancer in the absence of risk factors – and then I’m done.

 The anxiety associated with getting diagnostic scans.
 It a fact of life for a cancer survivor.

 “Random Acts of Kindness” Day